john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 All these methods will soon be explained - for now, just understand that any COM interface is implicitly convertable to an `IUnknown*`.
 Similar to Java's `Java.lang.Object` type or .NET's `System.Object` type, it acts as the base of all types in the ecosystem.

 > Note: You always work through COM objects with pointers.
 Never ever derefence them (if your language allows it).
-You will get horrible object slicing and inevitable mem corruption. :(
+You will get horrible object slicing and inevitable memory corruption. :(

 ## Reference Counting

-COM objects are memory-managed by reference counting, where the COM object stores how many references to it exist to control its lifetime, and then destroys itself when there are non left (never use `delete` on a COM interface!). `AddRef` and `Release` are the 2 methods used for manipulating reference counts. `AddRef`, as the name suggests, increments the object's internal reference counter, and then it returns the *new* reference count. `Release` decrements the COM object's internal counter, and then it also returns the new reference count (note that the documentation for `IUnknown` says these return values should only be relied upon for testing purposes, and not for general code (it isn't your business how many references a COM object has!)).
-If the call to `Release` results in the counter decrementing to 0, then the COM object's lifetime ends, and it is destroyed.
+COM objects are memory-managed by reference counting, where the COM object stores how many references to it exist to control its lifetime, and then destroys itself when there are none left (never use `delete` on a COM interface!). `AddRef` and `Release` are the 2 methods used for manipulating reference counts. `AddRef`, as the name suggests, increments the object's internal reference counter, and then it returns the *new* reference count. `Release` decrements the COM object's internal counter, and then it also returns the new reference count (note that the documentation for `IUnknown` says these return values should only be relied upon for testing purposes, and not for general code (it isn't your business how many references a COM object has!)).
+If the call to `Release` results in the counter decrementing to 0, then the COM object's lifetime ends, and it is destroyed, roughly speaking.
+However, the DirectX runtime may keep objects alive even when their ref count appears to be 0 because they are still in use - and in D3D11 there are cases where because of this behaviour, some objects were revivable.
+However, from an app perspective, this is fairly irrelevant and shouldn't be a concern.
 Any further calls on the object are undefined behaviour (you can't "revive" it with an `AddRef` call).
 It is worth noting that the D3D12 debug layer frequently will warn you of double-releasing an object, but often will simply crash if you invoke other methods on a destroyed object.

 ## PrivateDate and object names